 You can learn more about the Carl Schmitt Foundation by visiting their website.

 Here at Frame It Easy we occasionally have an assortment of picture frames in all sizes and styles that have accumulated for one reason or another — returns, wrong size, canceled orders, etc. — that we are not able to re-sell due to the custom nature of our process, but they are all still in perfect quality.
-(Most valued anywhere from $25-$75+) We hate to be wasteful (we actually have less than 2% scrap in an industry that’s typically over 20%!) and would much rather them go to a good cause to be repurposed.
+(Most valued anywhere from $25-$75+) Sustainability is vital to our organization.
+We hate to be wasteful (we actually have less than 2% scrap in an industry that’s typically over 20%!) and would much rather them go to a good cause to be repurposed.
 If you’re part of or know about an organization that might like to partner, feel free to reach out to creative@frameiteasy.com.